 We’re here to help!

 Families who have faced financial impact due to the coronavirus pandemic are encouraged to apply for financial aid.
-The School will be giving extra consideration to families affected at this time so please go to our website and apply.
+The School will be giving extra consideration to families affected at this time, so please go to our website and apply.
 If you did not file for renewed financial aid and would like to do so, we are extending the deadline to apply.
-If you do apply, please email me directly to let me know when your application has been completed so it can be considered in a timely manner. email@example.com
+If you do apply, please email me directly to let me know when your application has been completed so it can be considered promptly. email@example.com

 Maine’s Child Care Subsidy Program

 By email CCSP.DHHS@maine.gov

 If you do not qualify for financial aid but are experiencing a short-term financial challenge due to COVID-19, a special payment plan can be arranged to help you through this difficult time.
 Please email me directly to explain your situation, and I will work with you to design a customized payment plan.

 The French Government has increased the Bourse/scholarship program for French citizens impacted by COVID-19, so an increased scholarship may be available to those of you who meet the criteria.
 Please contact the Consulate in Boston for more information.
 The deadline has been extended to May 30th to apply.

 We all wish we could see into the future and have a clear picture of where this is going and when we can plan on returning to life pre-COVID-19.
 Of course, we cannot, but we can promise to continue to do our very best for your children in the safest possible circumstances.
 We’re excited to re-open our school doors on May 20, 2020, and we look forward to the coming year, hopefully with no interruptions.

 What happens if there is a second wave?